a painting a day

 Annie Dillard

-The paintings are sold at auction through eBay, which has proven to be an efficient, secure, and transparent system for collectors.
+The paintings are approximately 8"x 9" and are sold at auction through eBay, which has been an efficient, secure, and transparent system for collectors.
 Bidding begins at $99, and final prices have ranged from $100 to $4,000.
-The project has been featured in The New York Times, USA Today, The Huffington Post, and many other publications.
+The project has been featured in The New York Times, USA Today, The Huffington Post, and many other publications, and the work is held in thousands of private collections worldwide.

 Here's an interview with John Seed of The Huffington Post.